Here are the pages for all of my books. Each page has one or more extracts, a synopsis, a few reviews, and links to where you can buy the book.

 From Depression to Contentment: A self-therapy guide

-This book is patiently waiting for attention within my publisher’s computer, but advance reviews are welcome.
+My publisher is currently working on this book, but advance reviews are welcome.
 Several are already listed on the book’s brand new page.

 Depression is a galloping global epidemic.
 This is not your fault, but the problem with living in a toxic culture.
 However, there is a cure.